mikke89/RmlUiDoc/pages/cpp_manual/debugger.md

 parent: cpp_manual
 ---

 {{page.lib_name}} ships with a visual debugger plugin that you can use and modify to aid you in development.
-You can try it out in the _Rocket Invaders from Mars_ sample application by pressing SHIFT-~.
+You can try it out in the _Rocket Invaders from Mars_ sample application by pressing F8.

 ### Tools